Last updated on May 8th, 2020 3:20 PM

-I have written a much more detailed blog post on fasted cardio, so have a read of this here if you’re interested.
+I have written a much more detailed blog post on fasted cardio, so have a read of this if you’re interested.

-If you also eat low carb, your body might also use fat and protein (muscle) for energy, rather than carbohydrates.
+If you eat high fat, moderate to low protein and low carb, while staying at a slight calorie deficit, your body will use fat and protein (muscle) for energy, rather than carbohydrates.

+Use it or lose it.
 It’s really that simple.

 Even if you’re doing light weight and high rep, you still won’t lose the muscle.
 You won’t necessarily build muscle, but you will maintain the muscle that you currently have.